Bachelor of Engineering (Civil and Infrastructure) (Honours)

 This programme is fully accredited by the Hong Kong Institution of Engineers (HKIE) and Engineers Australia.
 Students are eligible for Engineers Australia membership, with the qualification recognised by all 18 countries that are signatories to the Washington Accord, including include the USA, UK, China, New Zealand, Japan, Korea and Singapore.

 Our graduates are highly sought-after in the industry.
-According to the Employment Survey of Graduates of Year 2021 for full-time programmes, 100% graduates were employed within 6 months upon graduation.
+According to the Employment Survey of Graduates of Year 2021 and 2022 for full-time programmes, 100% and 80% graduates were employed respectively within 6 months upon graduation.
 Our past graduates have been employed as Assistant Engineer and Supervisors by global engineering consultancies, MTR Corporation Limited, etc.

 This programme at SHAPE is equivalent to the 3rd and 4th years of the RMIT Bachelor of Engineering (Civil and Infrastructure) (Honours) degree with an entry point to the programme appropriate for Higher Diploma (or equivalent level) in Civil Engineering graduates.

 Each academic year consists of 3 trimesters and the programme is delivered in full-time mode over 6 trimesters and part-time mode over 8 trimesters.
 There is a total of 192 credit points in the programme.
 The programme is delivered through a combination of face-to-face intensive workshops, weekly tutorials, laboratory sessions and online components.

 The programme structure consists of the following 16 courses, which include 15 core courses and 1 elective:

 - Analysis of Complex Structures